Richardsons Beach camping area

 About

-Freycinet National Park’s campground is a small coastal strip along the dunes of Richardsons Beach and the granite knoll of Honeymoon Bay.
-All campsites are only metres from the waters’ edge.
-The Richardsons Beach Campground (adjacent to the visitor centre) has accessible toilets, and accessible powered and unpowered sites.
+Freycinet National Park’s campground is along the small coastal strip of Richardsons Beach and the granite knoll of Honeymoon Bay.

-Camping in Freycinet is extremely popular, particularly over the summer months and at Easter.
-Due to the high demand for these campsites, a ballot system operates for camping between 18 December – 10 February and at Easter.
-During this period a maximum of 10 nights can be booked.
-Outside of this period there is a maximum 14 night stay.
-See booking information for details.
+During Summer and Eater camping in Freycinet is very popular.
+A ballot system operates for camping between 18 December and 10 February and at Easter.
+During these times there is a maximum 10 night stay.
+Outside of these times there is a maximum 14 night stay.

 Sand dune sites (campsites 19-45)